COVID-19 Preparedness: Remote Language Instruction

 The LRC has subscriptions to the following resources that can be used to create lesson modules or for more exposure to the target language:

 - PlayPosit is an online learning environment to create and share interactive video lessons.
 Teachers begin with any online video (screencasts, Khan Academy, TED, etc.) and transform what is traditionally passive content into an active experience for students, with time-embedded activities.
 PlayPosit integrates with Cornell's LMS Canvas.
 Please note that PlayPosit does not provide content, simply an engaging platform.
+[Update for fall 2020: Cornell discontinued the institutional license for PlayPosit.
+You can still purchase an individual license but it no longer integrates directly with Canvas.]

 - SCOLA is a streaming service that rebroadcasts news and cultural events programs in over 80 languages.
 You can live-stream world television channels, view archived broadcasts, and access periodicals and photo galleries.
 Ready-to-use multimedia lessons and materials are also available for use in the classroom or for independent study.
 To request access, complete the SCOLA access form.
 Please note that requests need to be made with a Cornell email address.